 Congratulations!
 Now it’s time to either get ready to do empathy interviews or design and run an experiment to test your riskiest assumptions.

-And bookmark this page for easy access to the instructions
+Bookmark this page for easy access to the instructions